clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/mixer.rst

 ##############

 *Mixing* refers to composing an operating system for specific use cases.
-While the default |CLOSIA| provides options to install bundles for various server capabilities, some developers may wish to either augment the operating system itself with functionality from their own packages or modify the structure of current bundles to cater to their particular needs.
+While the default |CL-ATTR| provides options to install bundles for various server capabilities, some developers may wish to either augment the operating system itself with functionality from their own packages or modify the structure of current bundles to cater to their particular needs.